swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingComments.md

 Test comments which are automatically added from source code comments preserve their original formatting, including any prefixes like `//` or `/**`.
-This is because the whitespace and formatting of comments can be meaningful in some circumstances or aid in understanding the comment—for example, when a comment includes an example code snippet or diagram.
+This is because the whitespace and formatting of comments can be meaningful in some circumstances or aid in understanding the comment — for example, when a comment includes an example code snippet or diagram.

 <!-- FIXME: Uncomment this section if/when the `.comment(...)` trait is promoted